 Shenyang is about 625 km / 390 miles northeast of Beijing.
 I got there late Saturday afternoon, and even before landing on a runway, I noticed that the local environment wouldn't be anything like what I saw in China so far.
 Once the plane made its way through a thick layer of clouds, it revealed a wavy, saturated green landscape dotted with industrial facilities as far as one could see.
 I was thrilled to take a closer look at all that.

-The city welcomed me with a nice outside temperatures and weather in general.
+The city welcomed me with pleasant outside temperatures and nice weather in general.

-I was lucky to get a neat hotel, which tempted to kick back and relax in a comfy bed; however, I just tossed my backpack into my room and headed out.
-"Nice hotels are all over the planet, whereas Shenyang is only one, only here," me thinking.
-Aye, I was ready to do some exploring!
-While I looked up some Shenyang's points of interest in advance, I had nothing for this neighborhood.
-But from the hotel I saw a local heating plant coined with an elegant concrete smokestack, so the first stop was suddenly clear.
+I was lucky to get a neat hotel, which tempted me to kick back and relax in a comfy bed; however, I was ready to do some exploring!
+"Nice hotels are all over the planet, whereas Shenyang is only one, only here," I thought and just tossed my backpack into my room and headed out.
+While I looked up some of Shenyang's points of interest in advance, I had nothing for this neighborhood.
+But from the hotel, I saw a local heating plant coined with an elegant concrete smokestack, so the first stop was suddenly clear.